martis42/depend_on_what_you_use/README.md

 - The report files DWYU generates to facilitate running automatic fixes are considered an implementation detail.
   Changing their content is not considered a breaking change.
-  You are of course free to use those report files in custom scripts of yours, but might have to adapt those scripts for DWYU updates.
-- How to include DWYU in your WORKSPACE file might change at any time.
+- How to include DWYU in your project git commit might change at any time.

 # Contributing